Expeera/IC-PayPortal/readme.md

-# Fiat Payment Module for Motoko
+# 🚧 Fiat Payment Module for Motoko

 The Fiat Payment Module for Motoko is a library that provides developers with a set of functions for managing fiat payments on the Internet Computer Protocol (ICP).
-This module enables seamless integration of popular fiat payment gateways such as Stripe, Paypal, Open Bank, and more into Motoko applications.
+This module enables seamless integration of popular fiat payment gateways such as `Stripe` and `Paypal` into Motoko applications.

 [Live Demo](https://3356i-cqaaa-aaaao-axdqa-cai.icp0.io/)